This-Little-Corner/This-Little-Corner/content/index.md

 - [[Sources/The Republic (Plato) Discussions]]

 *These transcripts were created by using Whisper to transcribe audio files to text.*
-*The 20 Most Similar box is something I made which uses AI Vector Embedding models to represent the semantic (not lexical) meaning of a document.*

 Resources
 - I use this website to watch a video next to its transcript & easily jump to the timestamp I want - [YouTube Transcript - read YouTube videos](https://youtubetranscript.com/)